-The instructor will give 7 random in-class "attendance check" assignments in Canvas throughout the semester.
-This will be done at the beginning of the class period and will have some formative questions from the previous lecture that lets the instructor identify student learning needs and areas that need clarification.
-The formative questions are not graded and each short attendance check assignment is worth 2 points.
-The students need to only be present for 5 checks to receive full credit (10 points).
-If a student is present for fewer than 5 attendance checks their attendance is graded proportionally (e.g., $4 \times 20 = 8$ points) and no extra credit will be given for additional attendance checks.
+The instructor will give eight random in-class "attendance check" assignments in Canvas throughout the semester.
+This will be done at the beginning of the class period.
+Each short attendance check assignment is worth two points and you have to be physically present to receive a grade.
+The students need to only be present for five checks to receive full credit (10 points).
+If a student is present for fewer than five attendance checks their attendance is graded proportionally (e.g., 4 x 20 = 8 points).
+Also, no extra credit will be given for additional attendance checks beyond the five to receive full credit.